lintian233/astroflow/README.md

 - Reuse dedispersed data products across multi-parameter searches to reduce repeated computation.
 - Polish and release the general injection-pulse plus model fine-tuning module (pending).
 - Refactor documentation and publish it on Read the Docs.
+- Test coverage

+> Starting from v0.1.10, the release frequency of astroflow will be reduced.
+A new version will be released every 1-2 months (or even longer).
+>
+> The version on TestPypi will be updated more frequently.
+If you want to use a newer version, use the following command to install:
+> ```bash
+> pip install -i https://test.pypi.org/simple/ pulseflow
+> ```

 <h2 id="usage">YAML Configuration</h2>